msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 The 'standard' access
 > "The standard instruction set lets you control devices from different manufacturers with a single set of instructions.
 However, to achieve standardization, mapping relationships shall be manually created, and Tuya cannot guarantee that all hardware products support this function."

-- The "instruction set" is defined using "code" (i.e. tuya name for a property, like 'switch_1' or 'cycle_time') and then mapped to native DPs.
+- The "property set" (i.e. 'status' (RO) and 'functions' (WO)) of a device is defined using "code" (i.e. Tuya name for a property, like 'switch_1' or 'cycle_time') and then mapped to native DPs.
 The devices are grouped in 554 'standard categories' (@ 12/2023, see 'Get Category List' API).

 The space abstraction
 > "A space defines the geographical location, area, and layout information of IoT scenes, and displays the topological relationship between various smart devices in a tree structure."

-- The smart home definitions ("home", "room",...) are derived from the abstract space definitions.
+- The smart-home definitions ("home", "room",...) are derived from the abstract space definitions.

 ---
 ### Tuya Cloud API and TuyaDAEMON